AxtonS/etch-a-sketch/README.md

 # etch-a-sketch
-This is my second javascript project!!!
+This is my second javascript project